waseem-h/kubernetes-operator/README.md

 We have a dedicated channel called `#jenkins-operator` on [virtuslab-oss.slack.com](https://virtuslab-oss.slack.com) Fill out ([Invite form](https://forms.gle/X3X8qA1XMirdBuEH7)) and come say hi !

+## Snapshots between releases

+We are trying our best to resolve issues quickly, but they have to wait to be released.
+If you can't wait for an official docker image release and acknowledge the risk, you can use our unofficial images, which are built nightly.
+Look for the images with tag "{git-hash}", where {git-hash} is the hash of the master commit that interests you.

 ## Contribution

 Feel free to file [issues](https://github.com/jenkinsci/kubernetes-operator/issues) or [pull requests](https://github.com/jenkinsci/kubernetes-operator/pulls).